mister2d/CoexistAI/README_MCP.md

 ## 🚀 What's New in v2

-- **Smarter, cheaper prompts:** Built-in guardrails help you save API costs with smarter prompt handling, especially for paid LLMs.
-Max documents limits of summarization.
 - **Direct location search:** You can now search for any place, not just find routes!
-- **Advanced Reddit search:** Use your own phrases; results ranked better with BM25 for sharper discovery.
+- **Advanced Reddit search:** Use your own phrases to search across reddit; results ranked better with BM25 for sharper discovery.
-- **YouTube power-up:** Search and summarize YouTube using your own search or video URLs and even add a prompt for custom responses.
+- **YouTube power-up:** Search and summarize YouTube using your own search phrases or video URLs and even add a prompt for custom responses.
 - **Sharper web search:** More focused and actionable results than ever before.
 - **MCP support everywhere:** Now fully connect coexistai to LM Studio and other MCP hosts—seamless integration!
-(See Guide Below)
+[See Guide](README_MCP.md)
-- **GitHub & local repo explorer:** Explore directory trees or ask questions about code—works with both GitHub and local repos!
+- **GitHub & local repo explorer:** Explore ask questions about codebases - works with both GitHub and local repos!

 ---

 ## 🔍 What Can You Do?
 (API Highlights & Examples)

+**Remove comments after // before pasting**
+Swagger UI: http://127.0.0.1:8000/docs  if you haven't changed the host and port

 ### 1. Web Search
 **Search the web, summarize, and get actionable answers—automatically.**